Tag Archives: post punk

 With the exception of tribute concerts by Peter Hook and occasional live performances of Joy Division songs performed by New Order and sung by Bernard Sumner over the past decade, New Order and its members clearly distanced themselves from the specter of Joy Division, especially in the early days (understandably, as the loss of Curtis profoundly affected his bandmates).

 Other artists, however, so admired Curtis that they would go on to record songs alluding to him — U2’s 1980 “A Day Without Me” most notable among contemporaries.
 U2 had worked with Joy Division producer Martin Hannett on Boy and been given a tour of the studio when Joy Division was recording “Love Will Tear Us Apart.”
 Bono was so enamored with Curtis that he would go on to tell Tony Wilson (founder of Factory Records, Joy Division’s label) that he thought Curtis was the best vocalist of his generation.
+So enamoured with band was Bono that he reputedly wanted to audition to front Joy Division upon Curtis’ death.

 A number of artists have covered Joy Division songs over the years.
 “Love Will Tear Us Apart” alone has been covered numerous times (although not by David Bowie as once incorrectly reported).
 Moby, long a Joy Division devotee, recorded “New Dawn Fades” for the soundtrack to the 1995 DeNiro / Pacino movie Heat.
 The Killers covered “Shadowplay” in 2007.
 The list goes on.